 The viewer is invited to enter what is essentially a private world.
 Both women are preoccupied by their simple domestic tasks.
 Even so, this private space partakes of a more public context.
-On the right beyond the house can be seen two towers: the taller one that of the Nieuwe Kerk, where William the Silent, the founder of the Dutch Republic, is buried, and the smaller one that of the Stadthuis.
+On the right beyond the house can be seen two towers: the taller one that of the Nieuwe Kerk (New Church), where William the Silent, the founder of the Dutch Republic, is buried, and the smaller one that of the Stadthuis (Town Hall).
 Another important feature of A courtyard in Delft is the close observation of the buildings, both as regards the materials from which they are constructed and the tonal relationships (especially the reds) of their silhouetted forms.
 Most convincing is the patchy distribution of the whitewash on the brick and the different types of mortar and pointing seen in a varying light.
 The gabled house flanking the tower of the Nieuwe Kerk can be made out in other courtyard paintings by de Hooch, adding to the sense that the artist devised his compositions within a tightly knit area that he knew intimately.

 Signed lower left corner: 'P.D.
 HOOCH'